-Used conveyor belt rubber is much stronger than other rubber materials of similar thickness.
-Remember, this conveyor belting is designed to carry tons of sharp, pointed things like rock and ore over thousands of feet in mines that dig for things like copper, gold, and coal.
-In addition, to the actual aggregate it conveys, it is engineered for constant motion, extreme temperatures, etc. The used conveyor belt is rip, tear, and impact resistant.
-It is tough stuff!
+Used Conveyor belt rubber is much stronger than other rubber materials of similar thickness.
+Remember, this conveyor belt is designed to carry tons of sharp, pointed items like rock and ore over thousands of feet in mines that dig for things such as copper, gold, and coal.
+In addition to the actual aggregate it conveys, it is engineered for constant motion, extreme temperatures, the elements, etc. The used conveyor belt is rip, tear, & impact resistant.
+It is seriously tough stuff!

-We also often have steel cable conveyor belting which is even heavier than the rubber belting mentioned above.
-Instead of having multiple layers of rubber, this scrap belting has steel cables running length-wise the interior of the rubber belting.
+We also frequently have steel cable conveyor belting.
+This is heavier than the rubber belt mentioned above.
+Instead of having multiple layers of rubber, this scrap belting has steel cables running length-wise through the interior of the rubber belting.
 The cables are about the diameter of a pencil.
 This steel serves as an anchor for the belting and makes it extra durable when it is laid on the ground.

-Q: Do you have standard sizes of used conveyor belting in stock?
+Do you have standard sizes of used conveyor belting instock?

-A: We don’t often know the OEM, but much of our belting comes from manufacturers like Fenner Dunlop, Goodyear, Chevron, Bando, Price Rubber, Scandura, Phoenix.
+We don’t often know the OEM, but our belting frequently comes from manufacturers such as Fenner Dunlop, Chevron, Goodyear, Bando, Price Rubber, Scandura, Phoenix, etc.

-Q: Where does this surplus conveyor belting come from?
+Where does this surplus conveyor belt come from?

-This belting comes from different mines, quarries, and aggregate pits around the nation that mine such things as copper, coal, limestone, etc.
+This belting comes from different mines, quarries, and aggregate pits from around the United States.
+They are frequently from places that mine things such as copper, coal, limestone, etc.

-Q: Is any of your scrap conveyor belting in good enough condition to put back on a conveyor system?
+Is any of your scrap conveyor belt good enough for reuse on a conveyor belt system?

-A: Yes, we often have used belting that has enough rubber to be re-installed on a conveyor system.
-Please contact us for specific details about our good used conveyor belting we have in stock.
+Yes.
+We often have used belting that has enough rubber to be re-installed on a conveyor system.
+Please contact us for specific details about our inventory of used conveyor belts in good enough condition for re-use.

-A: Yes, sometimes we get belting in very poor condition.
-If you’re interested in used conveyor belting to be ground or chipped please contact us.
-Remember, the nice thing about scrap conveyor belting is that there is no metal like you find in things like used car and truck tires.
+Yes, sometimes we get belting in very poor condition.
+If you’re interested in used conveyor belting to be ground or chipped, please contact us.
+Remember, the nice thing about scrap conveyor belting is there is no metal, like you would find in used car or truck tires.